slackapi/java-slack-sdk/docs/guides/web-api-basics.md

 ## Call a Method

-The most popular Slack Web API is called **chat.postMessage**, and it's used to send a message to a conversation.
+The most popular Slack Web API method is called [**chat.postMessage**](https://api.slack.com/methods/chat.postMessage), and it's used to send a message to a conversation.

-To call a Web API such as **chat.postMessage**, a **MethodsClient** instance needs to be initialized with a token.
+To call a Web API method such as [**chat.postMessage**](https://api.slack.com/methods/chat.postMessage), a **MethodsClient** instance needs to be initialized with a token.
 A token usually begins with **xoxb-** (bot token) or **xoxp-** (user token).
 You get them from each workspace that an app has been installed.
 [The Slack App configuration pages](https://api.slack.com/apps) help you get your first token for your development workspace.

 **NOTE**: Hardcoding tokens in your source code is not preferable.
 We highly recommend using env variables or other secure ways to store your tokens to avoid accidental exposures.